Mishima incident: Aftermath of the day

+Shortly after 12:30 p.m., an Eastern Army Headquarters press conference erupted into confusion when a Metropolitan Police Department official announced that the two men had died by suicide.
+Reporters pressed for confirmation until groans and murmurs spread through the room at the news that both had been decapitated.
+Colonel Yoshimatsu recounted the incident to reporters, who pressed him about the extraordinary details of the seppuku and kaishaku.
+When one asked whether the head had been severed from the body, Yoshimatsu confirmed it.
+The reporters then hurried outside to file their reports.
+Henry Scott-Stokes was also present at the press conference as the only foreign reporter.

-The shocking news of the call for a coup and subsequent suicide by seppuku by the famous author, who was active in many fields and was also known as a candidate for the Nobel Prize in Literature, was broadcast simultaneously as breaking news on television and radio both in Japan and abroad, and the newspapers extra editions were distributed in the streets.
-The television and radio programs were quickly changed to special programs, and telephone discussions between intellectuals and other knowledgeable people were also held.
+The shocking news of the coup call and subsequent seppuku suicide by Mishima an author active in various fields and widely known as a Nobel Prize in Literature candidate was simultaneously broadcast as a breaking news report on television and radio both in Japan and abroad, while newspapers issued special editions.
+Broadcasters quickly replaced regular programming with special coverage and discussions among intellectuals and commentators.
 Over nine right-wing groups flocked to the front of the Camp Ichigaya.

-At a press conference held at the Defense Agency from 12:30 p.m., Minister of Defense Yasuhiro Nakasone called the incident "a very regrettable incident" and criticized Mishima's actions as "an enormous nuisance" and "destructive to democratic order."
+At a press conference held at the Defense Agency from 12:30 pm, Minister of Defense Yasuhiro Nakasone called the incident "a very regrettable incident" and criticized Mishima's actions as "an enormous nuisance" and "destructive to democratic order."
 Prime Minister Eisaku Satō, who heard the news at the Prime Minister's Office, was also surrounded by reporters and commented, "I can only think that he has gone mad.
 This is out of the ordinary."
 Until then, Nakasone and Satō had viewed Mishima's trial enlistment in the JGSDF favorably as a positive PR opportunity for the JSDF, but after the incident they made critical remarks in their positions as politicians.
-(Note: Incidentally, in Eisaku Satō's diary for that day, he wrote, "I was shocked to hear that these people (who committed the crime) were the Tatenokai, Yukio Mishima and others.
-I can only think that they have gone mad.
-After receiving the detailed report, there are even more things I do not understand."
-He also wrote, "It was an honorable way to die, but the place and method were unacceptable.
+(Note: Incidentally, in Eisaku Satō's diary for that day, he wrote, "It was an honorable way to die, but the place and method were unacceptable.
 We lost a great man, but violence is absolutely unacceptable."
 And, about 20 years later, Nakasone has commented on his feelings at the time, "I thought that this was not an aesthetic incident or artistic martyrdom, but a death in rage against the times, a death as an ideological remonstrance.
 However, as the Caigentan says, 'Sticking to your beliefs and maintaining your integrity requires rigor and illumination, yet you must not become violent.'"
 And Nakasone added, "At the time, it was not the time to indulge in my personal emotions.")